-"Often the cute face and wagging tail and warm body is what forms the initial bond," says Katherine Miller, director of applied science and research for the American Society for the Prevention of Cruelty to Animals.
+"Often the cute face and wagging tail and warm body is what forms the initial bond," says Katherine Miller, director of anti-cruelty behavior research for the American Society for the Prevention of Cruelty to Animals.
 But "pets are completely depending on us for their care.
 You do need to make considerations for the financial side."

 Nearly two-thirds of all U.S. households own a pet, according to the American Pet Products Association, so many families should budget for their needs.